-- Most African countries are net food importers (for example, Africa's agriculture trade deficit in 2018 was USD 12 billion for food products) (UNCOMMTRADE, 2018) and thus susceptible to trade and other external shocks such as the COVID-19 pandemic and the war in Ukraine.
-In addition, rising import food prices tend to worsen the ability of some of the poorest countries to provide adequate food for their growing populations while trying to stretch their funds to cater for other important development interventions such as infrastructure (Hall et al, 2017). - Increased demand for food, shifting diets, and increasing consumer trends toward convenience put a lot of pressure on the environment and on our health systems creating a problem of malnutrition (processed and ultra-processed foods and sugar-sweetened beverages are unhealthy and contribute to obesity) (Malhotra et al, 2021).
+- Most African countries are net food importers (for example, Africa's agriculture trade deficit in 2018 was USD 12 billion for food products7) (UNCOMMTRADE, 2018) and thus susceptible to trade and other external shocks such as the COVID-19 pandemic and the war in Ukraine.
+In addition, rising import food prices tend to worsen the ability of some of the poorest countries to provide adequate food for their growing populations while trying to stretch their funds to cater for other important development interventions such as infrastructure (Hall et al, 2017). - Increased demand for food, shifting diets, and increasing consumer trends toward convenience put a lot of pressure on the environment8 and on our health systems creating a problem of malnutrition (processed and ultra-processed foods and sugar-sweetened beverages are unhealthy and contribute to obesity) (Malhotra et al, 2021). - The continent exports between USD35-40 billion of agricultural products including cocoa, fruits and nuts, and tea primarily to Europe (~40 percent) and another 22 percent to North America and Asia, and imports between USD45-50 billion of agricultural products (e.g., rice, maize, and wheat), and USD6 billion of inputs like fertilizer.
+Africa had a ~USD12 billion trade deficit for food products in 2018. - Agriculture is estimated to be responsible for 45 percent of total global methane emissions with 80 percent of agricultural methane emissions from livestock production, fermentation, and manure management) (Ahmed et al, 2020)

 - Food waste remains a problem.
-A decade ago, an estimated 120-170 kg/year of food produced was wasted along the end-to-end supply chain in sub-Saharan Africa (Cederberg et al, 2011) with 30-40 percent of waste attributed to postharvest losses and processing.
+A decade ago, an estimated 120-170 kg/year of food produced was wasted along the end-to-end supply chain in sub-Saharan Africa (Cederberg et al, 2011)9 with 30-40 percent of waste attributed to postharvest losses and processing.
 Although accurate and current data on waste is difficult to find especially in emerging markets, logistics, trade, and processing infrastructure are critical bottlenecks.
 For example, about 20-30 percent of food in Africa is lost due to limited cold chains compared to 13 percent globally. - to two to three times higher than in other regions of the world.
 For example, on average, there are 11 customs delay days in Africa compared to six in India and only 25 percent of African roads are paved compared to the global average of 50 percent.
 In addition, trucking regulations lack harmonization; this leads to increased insurance and logistics services costs as well as revenue losses due to cost delays in transit of USD 6.2 million annually.
 High port charges contribute to approximately 30 percent of production costs. - Sub-Saharan Africa's agriculture financing gap amounts to approximately USD 160-180 billion annually.
 Despite the sector contributing 20 percent to GDP across the continent, commercial lending for agriculture is less than 5 percent in most countries.
 More than 35 percent of the total gap, approximately USD 65 billion, is among SMEs with borrowing needs of between USD 25,000 and USD 1.5 million (Aceli Africa, 2020).